honne/cdap/cdap-docs/hydrator-manual/source/developing-pipelines.rst

 .. highlight:: console

-This section will be of interest to developers creating pipelines using command line tools.
+This section is intended for developers creating pipelines using command line tools.
+Users of pipelines should refer to the documentation on :ref:`creating pipelines
+<cask-hydrator-creating-pipelines>`.

-As mentioned in the page on :ref:`cask-hydrator-creating-pipelines`, there are two different methods for creating pipeline applications:
+As mentioned in :ref:`creating pipelines <cask-hydrator-creating-pipelines>`, there are two different methods for creating pipeline applications:

 1. Using Hydrator Studio